 Remember, social smokers (people who only smoke in social situations) and passive smokers (people who don't smoke but end up inhaling someone else's second-hand smoke) are also at risk.
-There is NO safe number of cigarettes to smoke and NO safe level of cigarette smoke to take in.
+There is no safe number of cigarettes to smoke and no safe level of cigarette smoke to take in from others.

 What can I do?

 Here are some things to keep in mind when it comes to smoking